-The Independent Directors attend a Familiarization / Orientation Program on being inducted into the Board The Program aims to provide insights into the Company to enable the Independent Directors to understand its business in depth, to familiarize them with the process, business and functionaries of the Company and to assist them in performing their role as Independent Directors of the Company.
+The Independent Directors attend a Familiarization / Orientation Program on being inducted into the Board.
+The Program aims to provide insights into the Company to enable the Independent Directors to understand its business in depth, to familiarize them with the process, business and functionaries of the Company and to assist them in performing their role as Independent Directors of the Company.
 The Company's Policy of conducting the Familiarization Program is uploaded on the website of the Company. www.neelamalaiagro.com

-Details of shareholding of Directors as on 31st March 2020
+Details of shareholding of Directors as on 31st March 2021

-The number of equity shares of face value of Rs.10/- each of the Company held by the Directors as on 31stMarch 2020 is as under:
+The number of equity shares of face value of Rs.
+10/- each of the Company held by the Directors as on 31st March 2021 is as under:

-Shareholdings of Non-Executive Directors/ Independent Director as on 31.03.2020
+Shareholdings of Non-Executive Directors/ Independent Director as on 31.03.2021

-Name of the Non-Executive Director DIN No. of Shares held Mr. Ajit Thomas (Promoter/Chairman) 00018691 4,14,518 equity shares jointly held with Mrs. Shanthi Thomas 100 equity share held individually Mr. A.D.
+Name of the Non-Executive Director DIN No. of Shares held Mr. Ajit Thomas (Promoter/Chairman) 00018691 4,14,618 equity shares jointly held with Mrs. Shanthi Thomas (Executive Director) Mr. A.D.
 Bopana, Independent Director 00576066 Nil Mr. F.S.
-Mohan Eddy, Independent Director 01633183 Nil
+Mohan Eddy, Independent Director 01633183 Nil Mrs. Kavitha Vijay, Independent Woman Director 01047261 Nil Mr. S. Ganesan.
+Non-Executive Director 08588380 Nil